 Animal Control service is provided by Davis County.
 Their facility is located at 1422 East 600 North, Fruit Heights.
-Dog licenses are required and may be purchased through the city offices with proof of rabies vaccination.
+Dog licenses are required and may be purchased through their facility with proof of rabies vaccination or at your veterinarian clinic.
 The fee is lower for an altered dog (proof is required).
 You should be aware that in most areas of the city, there is a limit of two dogs per residence.
 There are some areas where a kennel permit is possible.
 Please contact the Community Development Department for more information on the number of dogs and other types of pets allowed in your area.
 Dogs are not allowed in the city parks; however, they can be walked on a leash at the Powerline Park walking track and the City Creek walking track.

 Cemetery: The city cemetery is located on 800 North Street at approximately 800 West.
 Call 801-614-0870 if you wish to purchase a cemetery plot, or for more information.